striezel/thermos/src/info/readme.md

-# thermo-info
+# thermos-info

-`thermo-info` is a command-line program that show the current thermal sensor data.
+`thermos-info` is a command-line program that show the current thermal sensor data.

 ## Usage

 ```
-thermo-info [OPTIONS]
+thermos-info [OPTIONS]

 Reads and displays thermal sensor data.